-Platinum-group metals (PGMs) are prized for their resistance to corrosion, durability and excellent catalytic properties.
-These characteristics make PGMs useful in everything from jewelry making to industrial and electronics applications, according to the US Geological Survey (USGS).
+Platinum-group metals (PGMs), including platinum, palladium, rhodium and other metals, are prized for their durability, resistance to corrosion and excellent catalytic properties.
+These characteristics make PGMs useful in everything from jewelry to electronics.

 Today, the automotive industry is the world’s largest consumer of these metals, which are used in catalytic converters for vehicle exhaust systems.
-Automotive production is expected to climb in coming years, particularly in developing markets, and that is expected to ensure healthy demand for PGMs into the future.
+Automotive production is expected to climb in coming years, particularly in developing markets, and that is expected to ensure healthy demand for the metals into the future.

 While the lion’s share of the world’s PGMs are produced in South Africa and Russia, there are a few other countries that chip into platinum and palladium production as well.
-Here are the top five platinum- and palladium-producing nations for 2014, as per data from the USGS.
+Here are the five top platinum-producing countries for 2015, according to data from the US Geological Survey.

 1. South Africa

-South Africa is the world’s leader in platinum production and holds the largest-known reserves of PGMs globally.
-With 63 million kilograms of PGMs in reserve, South Africa is equipped to remain a top PGMs producer, and currently extracts 78 percent of planet’s platinum, according to the Chamber of Mines of South Africa.
+South Africa is the world’s top platinum-producing country, and holds the largest-known reserves of PGMs globally.
+With 63 million kilograms of PGMs in reserve, South Africa is equipped to remain a top platinum producer.
+Currently, the country extracts 78 percent of planet’s platinum, according to the Chamber of Mines of South Africa.

 Despite being the world’s second-biggest platinum producer, Russia’s annual production trails South Africa’s by a large margin.
-However, Russia produces the majority of the world’s palladium, and that has a significant impact on the global market.
+However, Russia is responsible for the majority of the world’s palladium production, and has a significant impact on the global market.

 Platinum production: 11,000 kilograms